solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 All queries executed on SQL pool are logged to `sys.dm_pdw_exec_requests`.
 This DMV contains the last 10,000 queries executed.
 The `request_id` uniquely identifies each query and is the primary key for this DMV.
 The `request_id` is assigned sequentially for each new query and is prefixed with `QID`, which stands for query ID.
 Querying this DMV for a given `session_id` shows all queries for a given logon.

 3. Let's flood the system with queries to create operations to monitor.
 To do this, we will run a Azure Synapse Pipeline which triggers queries.
-Select the `Orchestrate` Tab. **Run** `Execute BusinessAnalystNYC Script` Pipeline, which will run / trigger  `BusinessAnalystNYC` queries.
+Select the `Orchestrate` Tab. **Run** `Lab 8 - ExecuteBusinessAnalystQueries` Pipeline, which will run / trigger  `asa.sql.workload02` queries.

 4. **select** the SQL Command between lines #7-11 and **run** the query and from the query results, note the `Request_ID` of the query that you would like to investigate.